chronicleprotocol/omnia-feed/README.md

 The installed Scuttlebot config can be found in `~/.ssb.config`, more details about the [Scuttlebot config](https://github.com/ssbc/ssb-config#configuration).

-## Relayer Gas Price configuration
+## Relay Gas Price configuration

-Adding a new configuration parameter to `ethereum` relayer config section: `gasPrice`.
+Adding a new configuration parameter to `ethereum` relay config section: `gasPrice`.
 It consist of 3 available options:

 `source` - source of gas price. **Default value: node**